Skip to contents

 restr_tau

 numerical or Inf or "simult_conf".
 Used for 2DSD and dynWEV only.
 Upper bound for tau.
 Fits will be in the interval (0,restr_tau).
 If FALSE tau will be unbound.
-For "simult_conf", see the documentation of d2DSD and dWEV
+For "simult_conf", see the documentation of d2DSD and ddynaViTE

 logical.
 If FALSE, the grid search before the optimization algorithm is omitted.
 The fitting is then started with a mean parameter set from the default grid.
 (Default: TRUE)